 There are also a lot more storage options available, too.
 The iPhone X only came in 64GB and 256GB, but the iPhone XS is available in 32GB, 64GB, 256GB, and 512GB.
 The iPhone XS is also slightly heavier, comes with Dual-SIM support (the original X did not), and has one hour less of advertised battery time.

 Aside from that, just about everything is the same as the iPhone X, only you cannot buy an iPhone X from most places anymore.

 Buy it now: Amazon

-As you can see, the difference between the iPhone X and the iPhone XS are pretty minimal.
-The major selling point here is a more polished device that will have an extra year of continued software support over the original iPhone X. Not only that, but you can’t purchase an iPhone X anymore, unless it’s under a fairly special circumstance (i.e. you find it as an overstock sale).
+As you can see, the difference between the iPhone X and the iPhone XS is pretty minimal.
+The major selling point here is a more polished device that will have an extra year of continued software support over the original iPhone X. Not only that, but you can’t purchase an iPhone X anymore unless it’s under a reasonably special circumstance (i.e., you find it as an overstock sale).

 The devices are so similar; it doesn’t make sense to sell the two side by side.
 Unfortunately, the iPhone XS does come with a higher price tag, which does mean a little bit more per month on a device payment plan.
 However, when it comes down to it, there’s no much of a difference between the iPhone X and iPhone XS.
 They’re nearly clones.

 You can still get an iPhone X today if you want; it will work on any of the major carriers here in the US still, and it’s still a perfectly good device.
 You might be able to snag it as a deal, but if you’re paying full price, it’s up to you whether to decide if it’s worth staying a year behind in technology.